masternodesbiz/DOGEC/doc/build-unix.md

 GUI dependencies:

-If you want to build dogecash-qt, make sure that the required packages for Qt development are installed.
+If you want to build pivx-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 To build without GUI pass `--without-gui`.

 To build with Qt 5 you need the following:

-    sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 libqt5svg5-dev libqt5charts5-dev qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler libqrencode-dev
+    sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 libqt5svg5-dev libqt5charts5-dev qttools5-dev qttools5-dev-tools libqrencode-dev

 **Note:** Ubuntu versions prior to Bionic (18.04), and Debian version prior to Buster, do not have the `libqt5charts5-dev` package.
 If you are compiling on one of these older versions, you will need to omit `libqt5charts5-dev` from the above command.

-Once these are installed, they will be found by configure and a dogecash-qt executable will be built by default.
+Once these are installed, they will be found by configure and a pivx-qt executable will be built by default.